Admin Manual - Patrol Points

 Step 1 – Open Patrol Points

-From the Guard Management section on the left sidebar, click Patrol Points.
-This opens the Patrol Management dashboard under the Live Monitoring tab.
-Here, you can view the total number of Active Points, check system Status, and monitor all patrol points listed in the Patrol Points Status panel on the right.
-If the system shows Online, it means the patrol tracking service is fully operational.
+Under the Guard Management section in the left sidebar, click Patrol Points.
+This launches the Patrol Management dashboard on the Live Monitoring tab.
+Here you can view the total number of Active Points, check the system Status, and review all patrol points in the Patrol Points Status panel on the right.
+When the system displays Online, the patrol tracking service is fully operational.

 Step 2 – Check System Alerts

-Scroll to the bottom of the Patrol Management screen to view the System Alerts section.
-This panel displays missed check-ins and overdue patrol points that require admin attention.
-If no issues are detected, it will show No Active Alerts with a green confirmation that all patrol points are on schedule.
+Scroll to the bottom of the Patrol Management screen to find the System Alerts section.
+This panel highlights missed check-ins and overdue patrol points requiring admin attention.
+If no issues exist, it will display No Active Alerts with a green confirmation indicating all patrol points are on schedule.

 Step 3 – Manage Patrol Points

-Click on the Manage Points tab at the top of the Patrol Management screen to view and organize your patrol structure.
-This section lists all folders, sites, and patrol points created within the system.
-From here, you can group checkpoints by location, add new folders, or create QR codes for scanning.
-The counters at the top show total folders, total QR codes, active points, and daily check-ins.
+Select the Manage Points tab at the top of the Patrol Management screen to view and organize your patrol structure.
+This section lists every folder, site, and patrol point configured in the system.
+From here, you can group checkpoints by location, add new folders, or generate QR codes for scanning.
+The counters at the top display total folders, total QR codes, active points, and daily check-ins.

 Step 4 – Create a New Folder

-In the Manage Points tab, click New Folder to group patrol points by property, client, or area.
-Enter a Folder Name (required) and an optional Description to define its purpose.
-Once complete, click Create Folder to save it.
-The new folder will appear in your QR Code Organization list and can hold patrol points or subfolders for better structure.
+Within the Manage Points tab, click New Folder to organize patrol points by property, client, or area.
+Enter a Folder Name (required) and an optional Description to clarify its purpose.
+When finished, click Create Folder to save.
+The new folder will appear in your QR Code Organization list and can contain patrol points or subfolders for improved structure.

 Step 5 – Create a New QR Code

-Click New QR Code in the Manage Points tab to add a new patrol checkpoint.
-Fill in the required fields:
+Click New QR Code within the Manage Points tab to add a new patrol checkpoint.
+Complete the required fields:

-Point Name – Name the location (e.g., Main Entrance, Control Room).
+• Point Name: Label the location (e.g., Main Entrance, Control Room).

-Check Interval (minutes) – Set how often guards must scan this point.
+• Check Interval (minutes): Define how frequently guards must scan this point.

-Click Create QR Code when done.
-The system will automatically record the GPS coordinates of the first scan at this location.
+Click Create QR Code when finished.
+The system will automatically capture the GPS coordinates upon the first scan at this location.

 Step 6 – View and Print the QR Code

-After creating the new patrol point, its QR code appears in a pop-up window.
-The window displays the Point Name, Point Code, and a scannable QR image used by guards to confirm patrol check-ins.
-To deploy it on-site, click Print QR Code and attach it to the corresponding location (for example, Main Gate or Control Room).
-Once printed, this point will automatically appear under your Manage Points list as an active checkpoint.
+Once the new patrol point is created, its QR code appears in a pop-up window.
+The window shows the Point Name, Point Code, and a scannable QR image that guards use to confirm patrol check-ins.
+To deploy it on-site, click Print QR Code and affix it to the corresponding location (for example, Main Gate or Control Room).
+After printing, this point will automatically appear under your Manage Points list as an active checkpoint.

-Use laminated paper or clear plastic sleeves for outdoor or dusty areas to keep the code readable over time.
+• Use laminated paper or clear plastic sleeves for outdoor or dusty environments to keep the code readable over time.

-Take the file to a print shop if you want a more durable version.
-They can print it on vinyl sticker paper or even rigid plastic signage, so it looks professional and lasts longer outdoors.
+• Bring the file to a print shop if you need a more durable version.
+They can print it on vinyl sticker paper or even rigid plastic signage, giving it a professional appearance that lasts longer outdoors.

-Mount the QR on clean, visible surfaces such as gates, walls, or doors using double-sided tape, adhesive spray, or zip ties if laminated.
+• Attach the QR to clean, visible surfaces such as gates, walls, or doors using double-sided tape, adhesive spray, or zip ties if laminated.

-Once mounted, the QR code becomes active and ready for guards to scan during their patrols.
+Once mounted, the QR code is active and ready for guards to scan during their patrols.

 Workflow Example

-Create Patrol Points – Inside each folder, the admin adds new QR codes and assigns point names such as “Main Gate,” “Control Room,” or “Back Door.”
-Each point gets a check interval and priority level based on patrol requirements.
+• Create Patrol Points: Within each folder, the admin adds new QR codes and assigns point names such as "Main Gate," "Control Room," or "Back Door."
+Each point receives a check interval and priority level based on patrol requirements.

-Print and Deploy – After saving, the QR code is printed and placed at its physical location.
-The system automatically records its GPS position once scanned for the first time.
+• Print and Deploy: After saving, the QR code is printed and mounted at its physical location.
+The system automatically records the GPS position once scanned for the first time.

-Guard Scans During Patrol – On duty, the guard uses the mobile app to scan each QR code within the set time interval.
-Each scan updates the Live Monitoring dashboard instantly.
+• Guard Scans During Patrol: While on duty, the guard uses the mobile app to scan each QR code within the designated time interval.
+Every scan updates the Live Monitoring dashboard immediately.

-Admin Monitoring – The admin views all real-time patrol data in Live Monitoring, including total check-ins, system status, and alerts.
-Missed or overdue patrols appear in the System Alerts section.
+• Admin Monitoring: The admin reviews all real-time patrol data under Live Monitoring, including total check-ins, system status, and alerts.
+Missed or overdue patrols surface in the System Alerts section.

-This workflow ensures that every patrol route is verified, every location is checked, and supervisors always have live visibility of their team’s movements.
+This workflow guarantees that every patrol route is verified, every location is checked, and supervisors maintain live visibility of their team's movements at all times.